Suzuka Gozen: In fiction

-Suzuka Gozen appears in the Type-Moon's Fate franchise, a principal character in the Japanese manga Fate/Extra CCC FoxTail, and also features in their mobile game Fate/Grand Order.
+Suzuka Gozen appears in the Type-Moon's Fate franchise: she is a principal character in the Japanese manga Fate/Extra CCC FoxTail, and is a playable character in the mobile game Fate/Grand Order.

 She appears in the manga Ogre Slayer.

 Suzuka Gozen appears as a playable character in turn-based fantasy strategy game Onmyoji, developed and published by internet company NetEase, as well as its accompanying games Onmyoji Arena and Onmyoji: The Card Game.

 Suzuka Gozen makes an appearance in Nioh 2, serving as the protagonist's mother under the name "Miyoshino".
 In the third DLC, "The First Samurai", Miyoshino is revealed to have gone by the name Suzuka in the distant past, with her appearance and nature as an oni samurai implying that she is Suzuka Gozen.
 An entirely separate character based on Suzuka Gozen, named Tate Eboshi, also appears in "The First Samurai", portrayed as a bandit turned scythe-wielding yokai by the main antagonist of the game, Otakemaru, and serves as a boss.

 Suzuka Gongen appears in the video game Persona 4 as Chie's 2nd tier persona.

 Suzuka Gozen appears as a playable survivor in Zombicide: White Death.
 The character was unlocked as the $1.06 million stretch goal and was a Kickstarter exclusive.